 Further back, we know about our own prehistory, with the same caveat.
 History helps us reconstruct the last four millennia, through for instance Herodote, Confucius, the epic of Gilgamesh... before that, there is archaeology, that can trace older civilizations.
 See for instance this 5000-years-old stone, one of a ring, in Orkney, north of Scotland, built when the climate was warmer there than it is today.

 Going back still further, to the last few million years, the image becomes blurred, and scientists quarrel about our story.
 When did we invent symbolic language, when did we domesticate animals, start using fire?
-Which human lineages began and ended when?
+Which human lineages began and ended at which time?
+Each new fossil find leads to new hypotheses.

-My special attention through all of this goes to our cultures. my father's - and many other researchers' - studies show that cultures are remarkably stable across generations, even in our times of turbulent change.
+My special attention through all of this goes to our cultures.
+My father's - and many other researchers' - studies show that at the level of shared values, cultures are remarkably stable across generations, even in our times of turbulent change.
 There are also indications that climate and mode of sustenance have been important in shaping culture; for instance it is probably agriculture, and the attendant change from living in small bands to living in villages, cities and states, that gave us what my father termed 'large power distance'.

 Getting to know our past will, I am convinced, help us in shaping our future.
 For doing research I need friends who know things, and can build models, and who can inspire me.
 To find out what I do to study these issues, and with whom, have a look around in the site.